nanshihui/Scan-T/README.md

 Notice
 ----
-* src
-spider code,the new one is in the document which named sipdertool from spidermanage,please ignore this one
 * spidermanage
 a network management platform about the spider to control the task
 * PS:if want to help with me to complete this project ...please fork it ^_^